Argus Information & Advisory Services, LLC

 Data Integrity and Purpose Limitation

 Argus limits the Consumer Personal Data it processes to that which is relevant for the purposes of the particular processing.
 Argus does not process Consumer Personal Data in ways that are incompatible with the purposes for which the information was collected or subsequently authorized by the relevant Consumer.
-In addition, to the extent necessary for these purposes and consistent with its role as a Controller or Processor, Argus takes reasonable steps to ensure that the Personal Data the company processes is (i) reliable for its intended use, and (ii) accurate, complete and current.
+In addition, to the extent necessary for these purposes and consistent with its role as a Controller or Processor, Argus takes reasonable steps to ensure that the Personal Data the company processes are (i) reliable for its intended use, and (ii) accurate, complete and current.
 In this regard, Argus relies on its Consumers and Customers (with respect to Personal Data of Consumers with whom Argus does not have a direct relationship) to update and correct the relevant Personal Data to the extent necessary for the purposes for which the information was collected or subsequently authorized.
 Consumers (and Customers, as appropriate) may contact Argus as indicated below to request that Argus update or correct relevant Personal Data.

 Subject to applicable law, Argus retains Consumer Personal Data in a form that identifies or renders identifiable the relevant Consumer only for as long as it serves a purpose that is compatible with the purposes for which the Personal Data was collected or subsequently authorized by the Consumer or Customer, as appropriate.